NathanMcMillan54/novusk/README.md

 [this issue](https://github.com/NathanMcMillan54/novusk/issues/14) has a list of things that are needed in this current major version and in future major versions.

-Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates on the kernel and projects for the kernel.
+Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates and discussion related to the kernel.

 Also, this is Jared:
 ```commandline